Asabeneh/30-Days-Of-JavaScript/readMe.md

   </html>
 ```

-This is how we write the internal script most of the time.
-Writing the JavaScript code in the body section is the most preferred place.
+This is how we write an internal script most of the time.
+Writing the JavaScript code in the body section is the most preferred option.
 Open the browser console to see the output from the console.log()

 ```html
 <!DOCTYPE html>